Middleware

 The Graph Middleware

 The Graph is a protocol for indexing and querying blockchain data from networks.
-It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Binance Smart Chain, Avalanche, etc. You can run it on your own blockchain nodes (both public and permissioned) and IPFS nodes.
+It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Avalanche, etc. You can run it on your own blockchain nodes (both public and permissioned) and IPFS nodes.

 Using the Graph protocol, you can create subgraphs that define which blockchain data will be indexed.
 These subgraphs are defined in the smart contract set and deployed to the middleware.
 The middleware will then use these subgraphs to correctly index your smart contracts and expose a developer-friendly and efficient GraphQL API, allowing you to query the data you need.